 Leaf spot on hydrangeas, Indian hawthorns, roses and other plants are treated at each application but can be a challenge to control especially late in the summer.
 Removal of dropped leaves will help avoid reinfection.
 Avoiding over-the-top watering if possible can reduce leaf wetness thereby discouraging leaf spot development.
-Our program is designed to help reduce these pests to manageable levels however, depending on weather, our treatments may not always be adequate to completely stop the issue.
+Drought stress can also exacerbate leaf spot issues in these plants.

-Black Twig Borer

-Its that time of year again!
+Black Twig Borer Its that time of year again!
 Be on the look out for effects of black twig borer on magnolias, maples and dogwood trees.
 As our weather heats up and rain gets scarce, trees need 5 gallons of water per 1" diameter each week to stay hydrated.
 If the trees stress due to getting dry, the plants release stress hormones.
 Twig Borers are boring insects that seek out stressed trees for the purpose of laying eggs within the wood of the stems.
 In the Atlanta area, all types of magnolia seem to be one of their favorites though they do affect other trees as well.
 Unlike other borers that bore into the main limbs and the trunks of trees often killing sections or whole trees, twig borers stick to the outer twigs of the trees.
 These beetles find stressed trees since stressed trees can not offer quite as much of a defense against attack as healthy trees and bore into the twigs causing small holes in the wood.
 The adult female then lays her eggs in the end of the bored out gallery.
 To feed her young, she leaves a sticky substance called ambrosia.
 This ambrosia works to clog up the xylem and phloem of the twig effectively cutting it off from water and nutrients killing the branch from the entry site outward.

 Control of these pests can be tricky and require a bit of luck.
-While we do check for these pests and try to preventively treat for them, it is still a matter of luck if we succeed since the borers have to be active in the area for us to get a kill.
+While we do check for these pests and try to preemptively treat for them, it is still a matter of luck if we succeed since the borers have to be active in the area for us to get a kill.
 The borers do not ingest the wood they bore into therefore rendering systemic insecticide options useless and since they do not ingest the wood, they must come in contact with our sprays to be controlled.
 Our regular treatments reduce their numbers but they can become problematic between visits.
 Fortunately, these pests do not do much damage to the tree though it can be unsightly leaving multiple branches with dead tips on your otherwise lovely magnolia tree.
 If the damage is within reach, prune out the dead wood.
 This will promote new growth.
 Also, by pruning the dead wood out, it will make it easier for you to spot new damage signaling a return of these beetles.
-Lastly, since these beetles seek out stressed trees, use this as a signal that you should check the moisture under your trees and keep them hydrated (5 gallons water per 1" trunk diameter per week)
+Lastly, since these beetles seek out stressed trees, use this as a signal that you should check the moisture under your trees and keep them hydrated (5 gallons water per 1" trunk diameter per week).